A Special Christmas

 A Special Christmas is the fourth studio album and first Christmas album released by American female R&B trio SWV that was released in the United States on November 18, 1997, by RCA Records.
 The album follows the release of their third album Release Some Tension (1997) which was released four months earlier.
 It is a holiday album featuring cover versions.
 A Special Christmas would be the penultimate album the trio recorded together before they disbanded in 1998.
-Coko, the group's lead singer, released her first solo album in 1999.